 What is a cooperative and how does it function?

 We are a cooperative in that we corporately work together to create an environment of learning for our children, one that is more affordable than traditional schooling options.
-CHLG's preschool program is licensed by the District of Columbia and has eight paid staff members (three administrative staff and five classroom teachers).
+CHLG's preschool program is licensed by the District of Columbia and has seven paid staff members (three administrative staff and four classroom teachers).
 Families contribute by assisting their child’s teacher in the classroom on a rotating basis, by participating in at least one school wide clean up day, and by serving in a particular volunteer position for a total of six hours during the course of the year (parents choose from a list of opportunities).

 How often am I “on duty” and what do I do as the teacher assistant?